ThirdAILabs/PRISM/docs/blade_setup.md

 ```bash
 go run cmd/worker/main.go --config "./cmd/worker/config.yaml"
 ```

+## Create a Keycloak User
+1. Go back to `localhost:8180` and login with the keycloak admin credentials like in step 6 of keycloak setup.
+2. In the top left there should be a dropdown that defaults to `Keycloak master`.
+Click on it and select `prism-user` this is changing the realm.
+3. Click on `Users` on the left hand side menu.
+4. Click `Add user` and fill in the username field.
+Then click `Create` at the bottom.
+5. This will display the user details.
+Click on `Credentials` at the top and then `Set password` then enter a password and save it.
+6. Go back to the `Details` menu (next to the `Credentials` menu) and click the `x` next to `Update Password` in the `Required user actions` section.
+If you don't do this it will say that the account setup is not complete hwen logging on.
+7. The username and password can now be used to login as a user with keycloak.

 ## Things to update in the Frontend
 1. Navigate to ```/PRISM/frontend/src/services/userService.js```.
 Assuming that Keycloak is running on port ```8180```, update ```_kc``` with something like this: